Fire Suppression Terms

 Specified amount of equipment and staff needed to extinguish a normal size fire or incident.
-For example, a First Alarm response for a house fire is three Engines, one Truck and a Battalion Chief.
+For example, a First Alarm response for a house fire is four engines, one truck and two Battalion Chiefs.

 Fire or incident of greater magnitude than a First Alarm.
 Another complement of First Alarm equipment is added to the initial response.